All in One View

 Now let’s ask for help!
 Run the following command to view the usage instructions:

-What should we see when using the --help
+What should we see when using the --help flag?
+What

-happens in your temrinal?
+happens in your terminal?

 When we run our script as before, it will run like normal with no change in behaviour.